-Fig. 9.
-Load vs Displacement diagrams of transducers for specimen 1
+Figure 9.
+Load vs. displacement diagrams of the transducers for specimen 1.

 Diagonal compressive test on the second specimen

-The same test set up was used to perform the analyses on specimen number 2.
-In this case, the test was stopped at the formation of the first damage and when the diagram was arrived at the finish of a linear elastic branch.
-The recorded peak load is 46.77 kN (Figure 10).
+The same test set up was used to analyse specimen number 2.
+In this case, the test was stopped at the formation of the first damage and when the diagram arrived at the end of a linear elastic branch.
+The recorded peak load was 46.77 kN (Figure 10).

-The shear strength of the wall Ss was evaluated using equation (9); the value corresponding to the peak loads is 0.73 MPa.
+The shear strength of the wall Ss was evaluated using Eq.
+9, with the value corresponding to the peak loads = 0.73 MPa.